Fredi/Phenix/README.md

 ### Creating the "Hello World" Application

-1. Create a file called 'hello_controller.php' in the 'app/controllers' directory with the following code (note: you really doesn't need to end the file with '?>'):
+1. Create a file called 'hello_controller.php' in the 'app/controllers' directory with the following code (note: you really don't need to end the file with '?>'):

         <?php
         class HelloController extends ApplicationController